Eli Radish Band: Post-Breakup

-When David Allan Coe began writing a string of hits that included “Would You Lay with Me (In a Field of Stone)” for a then teen-aged Tanya Tucker, and the tune, “Take This Job And Shove It”, Coe called on Sheridan to join him on his tours.
+When David Allan Coe began writing a string of hits that included “Would You Lay with Me (In a Field of Stone)” for a then teenage Tanya Tucker, and the tune, “Take This Job And Shove It”, Coe called on Sheridan to join him on his tours.
 Coe's hits include “You Never Even Call Me By My Name”, “Willie, Waylon, And Me” and "Longhaired Redneck".

-The band broke up in 1973.